tylerpearson/lazyYT/README.md

 <div class="lazyYT" data-youtube-id="_oEA18Y8gM0" data-ratio="16:9" data-display-duration="true">loading...</div>
 ```

+Get your API_KEY:

+1. Get Your [Youtube API key](https://developers.google.com/youtube/v3/getting-started#before-you-start).
+It should look something like this: `AIzaSyCawA87g_pgTbSNPhiWAemy-mFKszJGl4M`.
-1. Include the lazyYT JS and CSS files.
+2. Include the lazyYT JS and CSS files.
-2. Add a `div` where you want the video to be located.
+3. Add a `div` where you want the video to be located.
 Add the id of the Youtube video to the data attribute `youtube-id`.
-3. Either add the video width and height to `data-width` and `data-height`, or add an ascpent ratio like `16:9` to `data-ratio`, none are required.
+4. Either add the video width and height to `data-width` and `data-height`, or add an ascpent ratio like `16:9` to `data-ratio`, none are required.
-4. Any [optional parameters you wanted passed to the iframe url](https://developers.google.com/youtube/player_parameters) should be added to `data-parameters`.
+5. Any [optional parameters you wanted passed to the iframe url](https://developers.google.com/youtube/player_parameters) should be added to `data-parameters`.
-5. Get it started with `$('.lazyYT').lazyYT();`
+6. Get it started with `$('.lazyYT').lazyYT(YOUR_YOUTUBE_API_KEY);`

 ### Parameters / Settings